SolidRusT/srt-inference-solution/README.md

-# AWS EC2 Inference Solution
+# AWS EC2 Inference Solution with vLLM

-This Terraform solution deploys a fully automated inference solution on AWS EC2 with Docker and a "Hello World" API.
+This Terraform solution deploys a fully automated LLM inference solution on AWS EC2 using vLLM for OpenAI-compatible API endpoints.
+The solution supports GPU acceleration and uses vLLM for high-performance language model inference.

 ## Architecture